jjvenky/NANNO/README.md

 If you use NANNO, please cite it as:

-* Venkiteswaran JJ, Schiff SL, Ingalls B. Fate of Wastewater Ammonia and Nitrate Discharged to a Canadian River.
+* Venkiteswaran JJ, Schiff SL, Ingalls BP.
+Fate of Wastewater Ammonia and Nitrate Discharged to a Canadian River.
 In Prep.

 [simecol]:https://cran.r-project.org/web/packages/simecol/index.html
 [Issues]:https://github.com/jjvenky/NANNO/issues